 The Commons is filled to the brim with cardboard trifolds, all prepared for judging.
-On these boards, is the work of students who have dedicated their time to the science fair.
+On these boards are the works of students who have dedicated their time to the science fair.
 Projects are showcased each year and judged with the hopes of advancing to the next fair.
-In honors chemistry, it is required to do a project, but many students in different years choose to do the fair on their own.
-Many competitors view it as an excellent way to reveal all their hard work.
+In honors chemistry, it is required to do a project, but many students in different years choose to do the fair on their own, as many competitors view it as an excellent way to reveal all their hard work.

 “[Science fair] proves that students have a lot more to offer to the science community given the opportunity to succeed,” sophomore Jacob Kerby said.
 “Anything is possible.”